sauravpradhan/CO-VID19-Android-Widget/README.md

 Now moved api endpoint to:
 https://coronavirus-19-api.herokuapp.com/countries

-For indian widget was using V1:
+Old Version 1 of the widget was using:
 API from: https://github.com/amodm/api-covid19-in